Hi, I’m Nick!

 DataCamp

-Using several transformer-based NLP models, I created an internal linking tool that includes over 80,000 internal connections between DataCamp web pages, which saved at least 1,300 hours of labor if the task had been done manually.
-This tool has the potential to increase web traffic and, most importantly, enhance the DataCamp user experience.
+Using several large language models (LLMs), I developed an internal linking tool that created over 80,000 internal connections between DataCamp web pages based on semantic similarity, which saved at least 1,300 hours of labor if the task had been done manually.
+This tool increased web traffic and, most importantly, enhanced the DataCamp user experience.

 Experience